ulion/paypal-ipn/README.md

 In case IPN was invalid or the http request failed `err` holds the Error object.

 ### ExpressJS
-`paypal-ipn` works fine with [ExpressJS](http://expressjs.com/) or any other web framework.
+`paypal-ipn` works fine with [Express](http://expressjs.com/) or any other web framework.

 All you need to do is pass in the request parameters to `ipn.verify`.

-In ExpressJS, the request parameters are in `req.body`:
+In Express, the request parameters are in `req.body`:

 ```javascript
 ipn.verify(req.body, callback_function);